SangramGhadage/Insure-Landing-Page/README.md

 ### Continued development

 I am still confused about media query so i am looking forward to learn more about it.

-## Acknowledgments

-I want to thank Florin Pop's youtube video of insure landing page it helps a lot and of course thanks to Google